 For example, we adjusted our compensation package to include additional benefits, such as reimbursement for home office supplies, allowance for home internet costs and discount prices on wellness products, to alleviate some of the pressures of working from home.

-As important as the principle of ‘best self’ is, it’s only effective when the individual employees’ needs align with the team and the results we want to deliver as an organization.
+As important as the principle of ‘best self’ is, it’s only effective when the individual employees’ needs align with the team and the results we want to deliver as an organisation.
 So, it’s when the combination of best self, best team and best results are in alignment that makes the difference.

 a work schedule built around choice

-We feel that a tailor-made approach works best.
+As an organisation that firmly believes people should be at the steering wheel of their own careers and their own vitality, we feel that a tailor-made approach works best.
 As such, we encourage each employee to think about their specific role and to determine what responsibilities they must handle at the office and what duties they can continue doing remotely.
-Employees must also be understanding of the needs of their teams and the organization.
+Employees must also be understanding of the needs of their teams and the organisation.

 (over) communicate

-The need for consistent communication is even more crucial as we head back into the workplace.
-The pandemic generated a lot of stress among workers and many have anxiety about what the future of work will look like.
-In fact, according to our latest Randstad Workmonitor, nearly half of the global workforce admits being more stressed since the pandemic and 50% of workers are concerned about workplace exposure to COVID-19.
+The need for consistent communication was even more crucial as we headed back into the workplace.
+The pandemic generated a lot of stress among workers and many expressed anxiety about what the future of work would look like.
+We found that the best way to help alleviate some of this stress was to keep our employees as informed as possible.

 technology is a must